Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Empirical Results

 \subsubsection{Fully Functional Predictions}

 With the proposed methodology it is not only possible to predict scalar-valued labels and use the model for classification, but it is also possible to predict functional labels.
 With the sliding windows as before, we can try to predict the class label for each time point rather than one label for the whole window.
 This is particularly useful at the transition from one state to another because these transitions cannot be represented by a simple classification.
+Note that such per-time predictions are also possible with specialized neural networks with conventional layers, but these generally do not preserve the smoothness of the data.

-We trained a functional neural network with three functional convolutional layers as depicted in the bottom of Figure \ref{fig:architecture} to predict labels for each time instant of the sliding windows.
-The overall accuracy was similar to the accuracy reported for the classifier above.
+We trained two FNNs with two and three functional convolutional layers, referred to as Func2Func(2) and Func2Func(3) respectively, to predict labels for each time instant of the sliding windows.
+Model Func2Func(3) is depicted on the right of Figure \ref{fig:architecture}.
+Aggregated results are displayed in Table \ref{tab:real_data_results_sliding} (and more detailed in Figure \ref{cm:func_2_func} of Appendix \ref{app:real_data}).
+Here, a single classification is obtained from a window by selecting the class with the highest summed confidence.
+The aggregated results are slightly worse compared to the scalar classifiers above.
 In Figures \ref{fig:fully_func_pred_1_3} and \ref{fig:fully_func_pred_3_2} are the true and predicted labels of two windows at the transition from an inter-trial break (class 1) to the interval after a trial onset (class 3) and from the interval after a trial onset (class 3) to the interval after a cue onset (class 2).
 It can be seen from both figures that the predictions do not match the true labels perfectly and that the confidences at the border region are generally lower, but overall the predictions match the true labels.

+Thus, even though the aggregated results are slightly worse, fully functional predictions give more detailed insights into the windows and avoid the aggregation of labels per time step to a single label, which is particularly useful at the transition between two classes.